ayushchandra8907/personalProjects/README.md

 Auto Zoom was one of my favorite projects.
 Back during the pandemic era, I struggled to wake up for my zoom classes, so what I did was make a program to join my zoom classes for me so I wouldn't have to wake up, rather I could run the program the night before.
 This was very ideal and the highlight of this project was the extensive use of python's automation library pyautogui.

 ### Discord Bots
-These were many discord bots I coded a long time ago and recently uploaded to github with my friends so that we could have fun in our server
+These were many discord bots I coded a long time ago and recently uploaded to github with my friends so that we could have fun in our server and mess around.

 ### Homework Helper
 This was probably the most extensive project I have worked on to date.
 This project is essentially a pomodoro timer that tracked if you doing work or not.
 If it sensed that your computer was inactive after a certain amount of time, it would conclude that you were slacking off and not doing work and it would enact a certain consequence.
 I also added a basic facial recognition feature that tracked if you weren't looking at your screen (in other words probably looking down at a phone or some other distraction).
 I used tkinter again for the gui and the virtual timer.
 I also used OpenCV for the camera/facial recognition aspect.